 It goes without saying that CBD remains to be one of the top health fads around the globe.
 As consumers are looking for safer, all-natural options to treat everyday conditions, CBD oil has continued to grow in demand and popularity.

-While many people are well-versed in CBD’s many health benefits, including reduced anxiety, pain relief, and improved sleep, there is a lot that people do not know when it comes to the legality of CBD.
+While many people are well-versed in CBD’s many health benefits, including reduced anxiety, pain relief, and better sleep, there is a lot that people do not know when it comes to the legality of CBD.
 Because there is still some gray area in regards to the legality of CBD, there are some things you need to know.

 Keep reading to learn what laws apply to CBD and how you can ensure that you are buying a safe, legal product: